Journey to the Falls Coordinator

 Mill Ruins Park is a relatively new addition to the Minneapolis Park system.
 Opened in 2001, the park is located immediately adjacent to the Mississippi River at the west end of the Stone Arch Bridge in downtown Minneapolis.
 In its heyday, this area of mills, canals, and other historic features was the center of Minneapolis’ booming 19th century flour industry.
 Many immigrants began their new lives in America working here as well.
 The park features partially revealed mill ruins and the restored tailrace, walking paths, and fabulous views of the river, the downtown skyline, and adjacent mill buildings.
 On Journey to the Falls, MPRB interpreters provide an archaeology activity.

-The Mississippi River Fund’s mission is to strengthen the enduring connection between the people and the Mississippi River by restoring, preserving, and encouraging exploration of the Mississippi National River and Recreation Area.
+The Mississippi Park Connection’s mission is to strengthen the enduring connection between the people and the Mississippi River by restoring, preserving, and encouraging exploration of the Mississippi National River and Recreation Area.
 This is done by raising and granting funds in support of MNRRA’s education and stewardship programs, increasing awareness of our National Park and the Mississippi River, and making strategic grants to support innovative partnerships.
-The Fund provides funding support for the Journey to the Falls program, including scholarships, teacher workshops, and educational components.
+The Connection provides funding support for the Journey to the Falls program, including scholarships, teacher workshops, and educational components.